Hero (Mariah Carey song)

-"Hero" is a song by American singer-songwriter and record producer Mariah Carey released on October 18, 1993, via Columbia Records as the second single from her third studio album, Music Box (1993).
+"Hero" is a song by American singer Mariah Carey, released on October 18, 1993, via Columbia Records as the second single from her third studio album, Music Box (1993).
 The song was written and produced by Carey and Walter Afanasieff.
-While writing the song, Carey did not connect to its style or sound, therefore forfeiting it to Gloria Estefan, who was intended to sing it for the soundtrack of the film of the same name (1992).
+While writing the song, Carey did not connect to its style or sound; subsequently it was offered to Gloria Estefan, who then was intended to sing it for the soundtrack of the film of the same title (1992).
 However, after being convinced by Sony executive Tommy Mottola to keep it for herself, she changed some of the lyrics to more precisely fit her personality.
 Lyrically, the song is regarded as one of Carey's most inspirational and personal ballads, with its protagonist declaring that even though people may feel discouraged or down at times, in reality, they are "heroes" if they look inside themselves and see their own inner strength; in time, it will help them "find the way".

-The song received mixed reviews from contemporary music critics for its lyrical content, while Carey's vocal performance was praised.
-Aside from its lyrics, "Hero" derived its hook and sound from several musical instruments such as the guitar, piano, and organ.
-The song was a global success, reaching the top five in Canada, France, Ireland, New Zealand and Norway, the top ten in Australia, the United Kingdom, and becoming Carey's eighth chart topper on the US Billboard Hot 100.
+The song initially received mixed reviews from contemporary music critics, with praise for Carey's vocal performance and its message, and criticism for its lyrical content; however, critical opinion of the song has improved over time.
+Aside from its lyrics, "Hero" derived its hook and sound from several musical instruments, including guitar, piano, and organ.
+The song was a global success, reaching the top five in Canada, France, Ireland, New Zealand and Norway, and the top ten in Australia and the United Kingdom, and becoming Carey's eighth chart topper on the US Billboard Hot 100.
 Additionally, it was ranked number 5 on the 1994 year-end chart and number 53 on the Decade-End Chart.